rcarvello/wcm_people_development/README.md

 ## Requirements and Setup

+### Introduction

 The People Development Web App is coded in HTML, JS, Bootstrap, and jQuery for the Front End and PHP with MySQL in the Back End.
 It is developed by using [PHP Web MVC Framework](https://github.com/rcarvello/webmvcframework).

+Building an application using a **custom ad hoc framework** instead of a public one (like Laravel) has **advantages** especially in terms of **long-term support**.

+Main Benefits are:

+1. **Full Control Over Architecture**

+   * A custom framework fit your exact application needs.
+   * No unnecessary features or abstractions that increase complexity or load.
+   * Enforces the future development of a specific eco-sysyem, for examples pillars of WCM

+2. **Lightweight & Performance-Oriented**

+   * Custom framework can be optimized for your specific use case, reducing overhead and improving speed.
+   * You avoid bloated codebases or unused components common in general-purpose frameworks.

+3. **Tailored Long-Term Maintenance**

+   * You control when and how the framework is updated — avoiding forced migrations or breaking changes introduced by public framework updates.
+   * No dependency on external community decisions or version cycles.

+4. **Avoiding Framework Lock-In**

+   * No limitations to the philosophies, or future changes of a public framework.

+---

+### Requirements an setup

 It requires a server with Apache, PHP >= 7.2 and MySQL >= 5.5.